-During development and review of the EA, VA contacted federal, state, and local agencies with oversight responsibilities related to this project.
+During development and review of the SEA, VA contacted federal, state, and local agencies with oversight responsibilities related to this project.
 A full list of all agencies and individuals coordinated with during the preparation of this SEA can be found in Chapter 9.
-Copies of all correspondence conducted during for this SEA, as well as comments and responses received, can be found in Appendix A.
+The only response on the Draft SEA was a letter from Caltrans stating they had no comments on the Draft SEA or the updated Traffic Impact Analysis; this letter is included in Appendix A.